 - the overall number of applicants

-The next meeting of the PhD Forum will take place on Thursday 23 June 2022 in Paris at the conference venue, starting from ca. 9am with a coffee break roughly in the middle and lunch at the end.
-Students travelling from abroad will need to arrive on Wednesday.
+The forum will take place on Thursday 8 June from cca.
+9am with a coffee break roughly in the middle and lunch at the end (exact details will be arranged before the conference).
+Students travelling from abroad or further afield will need to arrive on Wednesday.
 CDE will take care of the selected students’ workshop fees and extra night’s accommodation and meals.

 - Participants should register for the conference and join CDE (in case they are not already members), please visit the conference website.
 Only members of the association may participate in the forum.